 We all know the type of youth basketball coach that stands up the entire game — every game.
 They shout instructions and feedback to their players constantly and at a high volume.
-They question just about every referee’s call that doesn’t go their way.
-At any AAU tournament across the country, this type of coach is a dime-a-dozen.
+They question every referee’s call that doesn’t go their way.

 What’s not shown during games and highlights is that there’s so much more to coaching than what happens during game time.
-The success of a coach at any level of play isn’t as dependent on their coaching from the bench and how well they can work over the referees during a game, but rather how they prepare and teach their players before the game begins.
+A coach’s success at any level of play isn’t as dependent on their coaching from the bench and how well they can work over the referees during a game as it is on how they prepare and teach their players before the game begins.

 What can youth basketball coaches learn from great teachers?